 This will usually start when the end of the summer is near; pull or cut them delicately when they appear completely browned.

-Poor flowering can also be the result of inadequate diet.
+Poor flowering can also be the result of an inadequate diet.
 Plant owners may give their plants diluted liquid fertilizer while in leafing stage; liquid plant food applications are also allowed in moderation as they grow.

 Keep your Lily free of spider mites control them by wiping the leaves and occasionally misting them if the air becomes too dry.